PhotonQuantum/jaccount-captcha-solver/USAGE.md

 ## Overfit

-It's common for models using Adam optimizer to slightly overfit, so don't be panic if you see difference between train accuracy and test accuracy.
+It's common for models using Adam optimizer to slightly overfit, so don't panic if you see difference between train accuracy and test accuracy.

 For example, if you see something like: